-Members of SWQ are invited to attend this Retreat to work on your own project at 3* Ashbury Sport, Craft and Spa Hotel, Okehampton, Devon, EX20 4NL on January 22nd to 26th 2018.
+Members of SWQ are invited to attend this Patchwork and Quilting Retreat to work on your own projects at the Ashbury Sport, Craft and Spa Hotel near Okehampton, Devon, EX20 4NL in January 2019.

-Four nights full board, £201 to £230 per person, rooms all ensuite with tea/coffee and TV.
-Disabled rooms and dietary requests available.
-Single, twins and family suites available, it’s cheaper to share.
+Four nights Mon. to Fri. full board, price in the region of £250 if in twin room sharing.
+All rooms en-suite with tea/coffee and TV.
+Disabled rooms and special diets available.
+Single, twin and family suites available, it’s cheaper to share.

 Beer Retreats Venue

 DOLPHIN HOTEL FORE STREET BEER DEVON EX12 3EQ